HAWinther/AST5220-Cosmology/README.md

 Run the following commands in order:

-- Go the the home directory
+- Go the the home directory:

 cd $HOME

-- Make a local folder to hold libraries mkdir local
+- Make a local folder to hold libraries:

+mkdir local

-- Enter this directory
+- Enter this directory:

 cd local

-- Download the code (if you don't have wget you need to get the file to this dir by other means) wget ftp://ftp.gnu.org/gnu/gsl/gsl-2.6.tar.gz
+- Download the code (if you don't have wget you need to get the file to this dir by other means):

+wget ftp://ftp.gnu.org/gnu/gsl/gsl-2.6.tar.gz

-- Unzip the code
+- Unzip the code:

 tar -xvf gsl-2.6.tar.gz

 - You should now have the gsl-2.6 folder.
+Enter it:

-Enter it cd gsl-2.6
+cd gsl-2.6

-- Run the configure script
+- Run the configure script:

 ./configure --prefix=$HOME/local

-- Compile and install it
+- Compile and install it:

 make ; make install

 - In the CMB code Makefile change the include and lib paths to point to the library:

 INC  = -I$(HOME)/local/include
 LIBS = -L$(HOME)/local/lib -lgsl -lgslcblas

-- If this fails with "libgsl.so not found" then run the command export LD\_LIBRARY\_PATH="$LD\_LIBRARY\_PATH:$HOME/local/lib"
+- If this fails with "libgsl.so not found" then run the command:

+export LD\_LIBRARY\_PATH="$LD\_LIBRARY\_PATH:$HOME/local/lib"

 and try to run ./cmb again and it should work.
 To avoid having